 9.4.1.
-Prior to a contest a boxer must receive a Pre-Bout Medical to ensure there are no changes to the "Fit to Box" status of the boxer from the time of the Annual or Initial Medical.
+Prior to a contest a Boxer must receive a Pre-Bout Medical to ensure there are no changes to the "Fit to Box" status of the Boxer from the time of the Annual or Initial Medical.

 9.4.2.
-The result of the Pre-Bout Medical is retained by the Ringside Physician for the duration of the competition and then destroyed unless required for information due to an incident.
+The result of the Pre-Bout Medical is to be added to the My Next Match database in accordance with the England Boxing launch plan and any written information is to be retained by the Ringside Physician for the duration of the competition and then destroyed unless required for information due to an incident.